 - What is the mature size of the plant you've chosen?
 Be sure you've chosen a pot that is big enough for the plant's root ball as it grows.

 Will the container be exposed to the hot mid-day sun?
 Will it be in full sun all day?
 How about strong breezes?
 We've already mentioned that all pots dry out faster than soil in the garden, but certain exposures will exacerbate the situation.
-If you are planting in full sun, you will probably want a pot made from material that is not porous.
+If you are planting in full sun, you will probably want a pot made from a material that is not porous.
 Terra cotta dries out very quickly.
 Synthetic resin pots stay cooler and retain moisture longer.

-Is someone able to water everyday?
+Is someone able to water every day?
 If not, does the pot or container have a drip tray or a reservoir so that it can be filled from the bottom and soak up water as needed?
 Once a plant has been stressed from lack of water, it may never recover.

 Will you be leaving the planter out through the winter?
-In USDA Zones 7 and above, this usually won't make a difference.
-Colder climates will need to choose frost safe containers like stone, cement and wood.
+In USDA Zones seven and above, this usually won't make a difference.
+Colder climates will need to choose frost safe containers like stone, cement, and wood.
 Even then, most containers need some extra protection in winter.

 Do you need to move the pot around?
 Sometimes a planter on a deck needs to be moved for convenience.
 Maybe you want the ability to move your container garden where the sun or shade is or you plan on taking the container in for the winter.
 If you need the ability to move the pot for any reason, think twice about buying either a heavy or cumbersomely large planter.
 Concrete urns are gorgeous, but they should stay where you put them so as not to break either your back or the urn.

-Materials - Clay & StoneTerra cotta: Traditional, but porous and dries out quickly.
+Terra cotta: This material is traditional, but porous and dries out quickly.
 Many are not frost-resistant.
 If it was made in a warm area, like the Mediterranean, it's probably not.

-Materials - Wood & MetalWood: Good water retention.
-Hard woods are better against rot, but all wood planters can be treated with preservatives.
+Wood: Wood has good water retention.
+Hardwoods are better against rot, but all wood planters can be treated with preservatives.
 Look for good construction and joints, since wood will shrink and expand with moisture.
-OK for winter.
+Wood pots are okay for the winter.
 Don't let them sit directly on the ground.

 Fiberglass and resin: Synthetic pots have come a long way.
 Many can easily fool the eye into thinking they are a natural material, especially as they age.
-They are light, durable, inexpensive and often frost-resistant.
+They are light, durable, inexpensive, and often frost-resistant.